Healthy Homes Assessment Ngauranga

 Home Assessments Ngauranga for Rental Properties

-There are a myriad of things you should look for in the home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a myriad of things to look over in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For professional guidance, contact us today to book your rental properties home assessment.
+The repercussions of not having a Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a tenancy services ruling can be significant for property owners and landlords.
+For expert assistance, get in touch now and schedule your rental properties home evaluation.

 home assessments for rental properties